 The recursive formula for an arithmetic sequence with common difference d is;

 Arithmetic Sequence Recursive formula may list the first two or more terms as starting values depending upon the nature of the sequence.
-However, the an portion of the is also dependent upon the previous two or more terms in the sequence.
+However, the an portion is also dependent upon the previous two or more terms in the sequence.

 Examples Using the Formula for Arithmetic Sequence Recursive